nschlaepfer/humanWeb/README.md

 5. Download the ChromeDriver from https://chromedriver.chromium.org/downloads and save it in the project directory.
 Ensure that the driver version matches your Chrome browser version.

+## macOS

+1. Download the ChromeDriver from the [official website](https://chromedriver.chromium.org/downloads).
+Make sure to download the version that matches your installed version of Google Chrome.

+2. Once downloaded, unzip the file.
+You'll get a file named `chromedriver`.

+3. Open Terminal and navigate to the directory where `chromedriver` is located.
+For example, if it's in your Downloads folder, you'd use `cd ~/Downloads`.

+4. Move the `chromedriver` to `/usr/local/bin` directory, which is in the PATH by default.
+Use the following command: `mv chromedriver /usr/local/bin`.

+5. Now you should be able to use ChromeDriver from anywhere on your system.

+## Linux

+1. Download the ChromeDriver from the [official website](https://chromedriver.chromium.org/downloads).
+Make sure to download the version that matches your installed version of Google Chrome.

+2. Once downloaded, unzip the file.
+You'll get a file named `chromedriver`.

+3. Open Terminal and navigate to the directory where `chromedriver` is located.
+For example, if it's in your Downloads folder, you'd use `cd ~/Downloads`.

+4. Move the `chromedriver` to `/usr/local/bin` directory, which is in the PATH by default.
+Use the following command: `sudo mv chromedriver /usr/local/bin`.

+5. Now you should be able to use ChromeDriver from anywhere on your system.

+## Windows

+1. Download the ChromeDriver from the [official website](https://chromedriver.chromium.org/downloads).
+Make sure to download the version that matches your installed version of Google Chrome.

+2. Once downloaded, unzip the file.
+You'll get a file named `chromedriver.exe`.

+3. You need to add the directory containing `chromedriver.exe` to your system's PATH.
+Here's how:

+   - Right-click on 'My Computer' or 'This PC' and go to Properties.

+   - Click on 'Advanced system settings'.

+   - Click on 'Environment Variables...'.

+   - In the 'System variables' section, find the 'Path' variable, select it and click on 'Edit...'.

+   - In the 'Variable value' field, add the path to the directory containing `chromedriver.exe`.
+Make sure to separate it from existing paths with a semicolon (`;`).

+4. Click OK on all windows to save the changes.

+5. Now you should be able to use ChromeDriver from anywhere on your system.

+Please note that you need to have administrative privileges to perform some of these steps.
+Also, remember to replace the paths in the commands with the actual paths where your `chromedriver` file is located.

 ## Usage 🚀

 humanWeb operates in Websmart mode, which performs a comprehensive sequence of tasks, including web search, information extraction, data summarization, report generation, and additional query formulation.